Dr Cristina Giogha

+Gastrointestinal illness is a significant cause of sickness and death around the world, particularly in young children.
+Cristina studies a range of medically important bacteria that cause gastroenteritis such as E. coli, Salmonella and Shigella.
 These disease-causing bacteria block the human immune response that would otherwise help to eliminate the infection.
 Each pathogen injects a set of virulence proteins into human cells to interrupt cell signaling pathways.
 Cristina’s work aims to understand exactly how these bacterial proteins exert their activity and to use this information to design and develop more effective vaccines and treatments for gastrointestinal disease.

-Pearson JS*, Giogha C*, Mühlen S, Nachbur U, Pham CLL, Zhang Y, Hildebrand JM, Oates CV, Wong Fok Lung T, Ingle DJ, Dagley LF, Bankovacki A, Petrie EJ, Schroeder GN, Crepin VF, Frankel G, Masters SL, Vince J, Murphy JM, Saunde M, Webb AI, Silke J, Hartland EL (2017) EspL is a bacterial cysteine protease effector that cleaves RHIM proteins to block necroptosis and inflammation.
-Nature Microbiology 2:16258 *joint first authors
+Pearson JS*, Giogha C*, Mühlen S, Nachbur U, Pham CLL, Zhang Y, Hildebrand JM, Oates CV, Wong Fok Lung T, Ingle DJ, Dagley LF, Bankovacki A, Petrie EJ, Schroeder GN, Crepin VF, Frankel G, Masters SL, Vince J, Murphy JM, Saunde M, Webb AI, Silke J, Hartland EL (2017).
+EspL is a bacterial cysteine protease effector that cleaves RHIM proteins to block necroptosis and inflammation.
+Nature microbiology, 2:16258 *joint first authors

-Giogha C, Wong Fok Lung T, Mühlen S, Pearson JS, Hartland EL (2015) Substrate recognition by the zinc metalloprotease effector NleC from enteropathogenic Escherichia coli.
-Cellular Microbiology 17:1766-1778.
+Giogha C, Wong Fok Lung T, Mühlen S, Pearson JS, Hartland EL (2015).
+Substrate recognition by the zinc metalloprotease effector NleC from enteropathogenic Escherichia coli.
+Cellular microbiology, 17:1766-1778.

-Pearson JS, Giogha C, Ong SY, Kennedy CL, Kelly M, Robinson KS, Wong Fok Lung T, Mansell A, Riedmaier P, Oates CV, Zaid A, Mühlen S, Crepin VF, Marches O, Ang CS, Williamson NA, O’Reilly LA, Bankovacki A, Nachbur U, Infusini G, Webb AI, Silke J, Strasser A, Frankel G, Hartland EL (2013) A type III effector antagonizes death receptor signalling during bacterial gut infection.
-Nature 501:247- 251.
+Pearson JS, Giogha C, Ong SY, Kennedy CL, Kelly M, Robinson KS, Wong Fok Lung T, Mansell A, Riedmaier P, Oates CV, Zaid A, Mühlen S, Crepin VF, Marches O, Ang CS, Williamson NA, O’Reilly LA, Bankovacki A, Nachbur U, Infusini G, Webb AI, Silke J, Strasser A, Frankel G, Hartland EL (2013).
+A type III effector antagonizes death receptor signalling during bacterial gut infection.
+Nature, 501:247- 251.